AhrefsBot Explained: Should You Block It or Let It Crawl?

 a.
 Crawling

 AhrefsBot begins by crawling the Internet, accessing websites, and requesting pages from servers.
 Every 24 hours, it searches over 6 billion web pages and refreshes the link index every 15 to 30 minutes.
-It follows links on pages to look for new content during the crawling process.
+During the crawling process, it follows links on pages to look for new content.
 The aim is to create a complete index of online pages.

 b.
 Discovering New Pages